-- Query the PMP for opioid prescriptions longer than 7 days, unless exempted. - Current exceptions can be found here. - Assign delegate to query the PMP on your behalf.
+- Query the PMP for opioid prescriptions longer than 7 days, unless exempted. - Current exceptions can be found here. - Assign delegate to guery the PMP on your behalf.

-Conduct an assessment of the patient's history and risk of substance misuse.
+Conduct an assesment of the patient's history and risk of substance misuse.